Table of Contents

 Going through this type of RV travel trailer, I found a lot of shady work, especially the Jayco brand, which I thought was supposed to be the better brand.
 Here are some of the things I found.
-Bathroom showers did not have enough support under the floor.
+The bathroom showers did not have enough support under the floor.
 Holes for pipes were more significant than they needed to be, and all had irregular cuts.
 Molding, in some cases, did not go all the way to the ceiling.
-With that said, I just felt these companies could have better quality control and have compassion in the work they do.
+With that said, I just felt these companies could have better quality control and compassion in the work they do.

 Aluminum frame and fiberglass

 Walls are up of 1 to 1 ½ inch thick foam insulation, luan wood backing glued to a fiberglass skin.
 This method is my less favorite only because if water gets in the walls, you are going to deal with delamination and repairs that will be costly, possibly.
 Some manufactures are now using Azdel®, which is mold, rot, and water-resistant.
 Adzel® is twice as strong as wood and 50% lighter, three times more insulating than wood, and creates an excellent sound barrier, and temperature and humidity change tolerant.

 To be honest, I am looking at purchasing a Lance travel trailer for this reason.
 They do not use luan wood backing in their RV’s.
 Their method of construction consists of layers of fiberglass, Azdel backing, foam, and Azdel decor backing, making for a robust sidewall and flooring.
 I believe this method can keep delamination from happening.